Office of the Vice President for

 Common Types of University Contracts

-- Contracts pertaining to sponsored projects, programs, activities for research and/or intellectual property which are funded by grants or other external funding sources;
+- Contracts pertaining to sponsored projects, programs, activities for research and/or intellectual property which are funded by grants or other funding sources and coordinated through Research Administration;

 - Employee contractual agreements administered through the Human Resources department.